 Karlsplatz Advent Market

 For Christmas Market the whole family can enjoy, head to the Baroque Cathedral Karlskirche, with yet more lights streaming to and fro over the market.
+If you’re looking for a family-friendly Christmas Market in Vienna, then this would be it!
 What is normally a beautiful fountain rushing with water in the summer is filled with bales of hay in the winter and turned into a magical playground for children, complete with a petting zoo, as well as tents for arts and crafts for children.
 A role in the hay has a whole new meaning now!
-Here, the holiday cuisine is all certified organic and the local goods are all handcrafted by local Viennese artists.
+Here at the Karlsplatz Christmas Market, the holiday cuisine is all certified organic and the local goods are all handcrafted by local Viennese artists.
 Quite possibly the most authentic market you’ll find in Vienna, as all vendors must pass strict guidelines to be admitted!
 For those who are frightened by clowns, perhaps you’re best to skip this one!

 When: November 17th – December 23rd